Sohaemus of Armenia: Life

 Sohaemus, a prominent person in the Roman Empire in the 2nd century, was from the Orontid dynasty of Commagene and the Emesene dynasty from Syria.
 His contemporary, the novelist Iamblichus claims Sohaemus as his fellow-countryman.
 Iamblichus calls Sohaemus an Arsacid and Achaemenid in his lineage.
 He was a descendant of the Median Princess Iotapa, who was once betrothed to the Ptolemaic Prince Alexander Helios.
 Little is known about Sohaemus’ family and early life prior to becoming King of Armenia.
 Before becoming king, Sohaemus had been a Roman senator and served as a Consul in Rome at an unknown date.

 In 144, Sohaemus received the Armenian throne from the Roman emperor Antoninus Pius after the death of Vologases I. In honor of his first ascent to the throne of Armenia, a sestertius with images of Sohaemus and Antoninus Pius was issued in Rome with the inscription "A king given to the Armenians".
 Sohaemus was a contemporary to the rule of the Roman emperors Antoninus Pius, Marcus Aurelius, Lucius Verus and Commodus of the Nerva–Antonine dynasty.
 In his first reign, he ruled from 144 to 161.
 Not much is known about his first reign.
 The novelist Iamblichus living in Armenia at the time of his rule describes his reign as ‘in succession to his ancestors’.
 This statement can also refer to his former ancestor Sohaemus of Emesa who lived in the 1st century.

-In 161 Vologases IV of Parthia, son of the legitimate King Mithridates IV of Parthia, dispatched his troops to seize Armenia and eradicated the Roman legions stationed in the country under the legate Marcus Sedatius Severianus.
+In 161 Vologases IV of Parthia, son of the legitimate King Mithridates V of Parthia, dispatched his troops to seize Armenia and eradicated the Roman legions stationed in the country under the legate Marcus Sedatius Severianus.
 Vologases then installed Pacorus as King of Armenia.
 Encouraged by the spahbod Osroes, Parthian troops marched further west into Roman Syria.
 After Armenia was seized by the Parthians, Sohaemus went into political exile, living in Rome where he became a senator.